danartech/danartech/README.md

 # Welcome to My GitHub Profile!

 ## About Me
 I am Dana Robinson, a data analyst with a diverse background in cybersecurity and cloud engineering.
-I hold a Bachelor's degree in Criminal Justice, a Master's degree in Accounting & Finance, and several professional certifications including CompTIA Security+, Google IT Support Professional Certificate, Google Cybersecurity Professional Certificate, CompTIA A+, CompTIA Network+, Microsoft Certified: Azure Fundamentals (AZ-900), and AWS Certified Cloud Practitioner.
+I hold a Bachelor's degree in Technical Management/Criminal Justice, a Master's degree in Accounting & Finance, and several professional certifications including CompTIA Security+, Google IT Support Professional Certificate, Google Cybersecurity Professional Certificate, CompTIA A+, CompTIA Network+, Microsoft Certified: Azure Fundamentals (AZ-900), and AWS Certified Cloud Practitioner.

 I am passionate about leveraging data to drive insights and solutions, and I enjoy working on projects that involve data analysis, cloud infrastructure, and cybersecurity.